 Sharing clips to social media

-Part of the fun of recording clips is sharing them for your friends to see.
-You can currently share clips to both Twitter and Facebook.
-Within the clip, press A, then click Post.
+Maybe the most fun part of recording clips is sharing them with your friends.
+You can upload clips to Twitter and Facebook.
+Go to the clip, click A, and then click Post.

 Recording with capture card

-Although using a capture card is more in-depth than just sharing from the Switch, the practical features you get with it are usually worth the extra hassle and initial investment.
-We recommend the Elgato Game Capture HD60 S, but there is a slew of other choices, too.
+Using a capture card is more complex than simply sharing from the Switch, but its extra features are well worth the extra effort.
+Our top pick is the Elgato Game Capture HD60 S, but there are other choices as well.

 - How to take a screenshot with your Nintendo Switch